alphagov/design-system-team-docs/source/community/blueprint-for-planning-an-event-workshop-or-meetup.html.md

 # Blueprint for planning an event, workshop or meetup

-This blueprint uses the MoSCoW prioritisation system:
+This blueprint uses the MoSCoW prioritisation system (must, should, could) to help prioritise planning activities.

-- Must
-- Should
-- Could

 ## Must